Is Japanese Hard to Learn? No, Here are 7 Reasons Why

 Studying in Japan is a great way to increase your opportunities to speak Japanese, but simply coming to Japan and thinking that you’ll learn by osmosis is not a great strategy.
 Immersion is not the key.
 Creating opportunities for organically producing the language yourself is.
 Too many people come to Japan to study Japanese but create an almost impenetrable mother tongue bubble around themselves, which is all too easy to do these days with the raft of streaming services, podcasts, YouTube and other online content available.
 They then go on to complain that their Japanese is not improving, and that Japanese is too difficult a language to learn.
 Those that have come here, learnt Japanese from scratch and attained a level of fluency would beg to differ, and taking a leaf from their book and putting yourself out there could be your first step in gaining fluency too.

-With that out of the way, let’s dive into some reasons why Japanese might not be as difficult to learn as you’ve been led to believe.
+Now let’s dive into some reasons why Japanese might not be as difficult to learn as you’ve been led to believe.

 7 Reasons Why Japanese is Not Difficult to Learn.